New Jersey Survey Guide

 • Expedited turnaround: Tight closing timelines in a fast market sometimes require rush scheduling, which surveyors often price at a premium.

-How to Get a Reliable Quote
+How Do I Get a Reliable Quote?

 When contacting a licensed surveyor in Ocean County, have the following ready: the property address, the Ocean County tax map block and lot number (on your tax bill or available through the Ocean County GIS portal at co.ocean.nj.us), the approximate lot size, and the purpose of the survey.
 Ask whether a prior survey exists in the county clerk's records.
 Surveyors can often look this up quickly and will give a more accurate estimate when that information is available.